 How can someone have their murder charges reduced in California?
 Depending on the facts of the case, there is a way.

-If you were involved in killing someone else, prosecutors will most likely charge you at first with murder.
+If you were involved in the unlawful killing of someone else, prosecutors will most likely charge you at first with murder.
 Murder carries a sentence of 15 years to life, which rises to 25-to-life if you have been charged with first degree murder.

 However, it is sometimes possible to see your charges reduced to voluntary manslaughter.